fearlessroad/GlycoGUI/README.md

-# GlycoGUI: a GUI for creating JSON files as input into polyply
+# GlycoGUI: a GUI for creating JSON files for input into polyply
+See polyply https://github.com/marrink-lab/polyply_1.0 developed by the Martini folks